versutus/app-specs/README.md

 1. Plan your sprints based on the functionalities that your app must have.
 1. Start to implement the functionalities.
 1. Register your progress.
-1. After end the implmenentation, create an article explaining all the process.
+1. After end the implementation, create an article explaining all the process.
 1. Fork our repository and submit the link of your implementation and others relevant informations.

 ## How to collaborate